vmware-archive/streaming-runtimes/docs/streaming-runtime-overview.md

 This sample application acts as a bridge.
 It receives input messages from the Apache Kafka, `data-in` topic and re-transmits them, unchanged,  to the output RabbitMQ `data-out` exchange.

 Both the `Processor` and the `Stream` have unique `metadata.name` that can be used as a reference.
 For example, Processor uses the Stream names to configure its input and output destinations.

+Every Processor can have zero or more input and output Streams specified either via `spec.inputs`/`spec.outputs` fields or by using different conventions, for example the FSQL processor type uses in-SQL placeholders as references.

-The collection of `Processors` and `Streams` come together at runtime to constitute streaming `data pipelines`.
+The collection of `Processors` and `Streams` come together at runtime to constitute streaming `data pipelines`:

+![Streaming Runtime Arch Overview Flow](sr-deployment-pipeline.svg)

 The pipelines can be linear or nonlinear, depending on the data flows between the applications.

-You can build  streaming data pipelines by chaining multiple `Streams` and `Processors`:

-![Streaming Runtime Arch Overview Flow](sr-deployment-pipeline.svg)

 The `Stream` resource models the access to your messaging infrastructure (aka Apache Kafka, Apache Pulsar or RabbitMQ), along with stream metadata such as [Data Schema](./architecture/streams/streaming-data-schema.md) and data partitioning used by the controllers to configure and wire the underlining connections.

 The `Processor` represents an independent event-driven streaming application that can consume one or more input Streams, transform the received data and send the results downstream over one or more output Streams.
-Every processor can have zero or more input and output Streams.
-The input and outputs Streams can be specified via Processor's input/output fields or different conventions, for example the FSQL processor type uses in-SQL placeholders as references.

 The Streaming Runtime provides a built-in, general purpose Processor of type `SRP` as well as processor types that provide integration to 3rd party streaming technologies, such as Apache Flink (type: `FSQL`) and Spring Cloud Stream/Spring Cloud Function (type: `SCS`).
 Processors from all types can be combined and used interchangeably.